 3. Memory Tablecloth:

 This is an awesome idea that I saw here.
 Every year, lay a special tablecloth and fabric markers or sharpies.
-Ask holiday guests to write down their favorite holidays memories, especially those that involve family members who are no longer present.
+Ask holiday guests to write down their favorite holiday memories, especially those that involve family members who are no longer present.

 4. Light a Candle:

 5. Candle Ceremony:

 On the night before the holiday or on the night of the holiday, gather everyone for a candle ceremony.
 Give everyone an unlit candle.
 The first person lights the first candle and shares a memory.
 They can share a memory of their deceased loved one(s), a memory from past holidays, or a time during the year when they felt their loved one’s presence – you decide (it’s your tradition after all)!
 After the first person shares their memory, they light the candle of the next person and that person shares a memory – so on and so forth.
 Once the last candle is lit, do something to close out the ceremony (for example: sing a song or say a prayer).